pascalx-git/SketchPrompt/HELP.md

 **Website**: [https://sketch-prompt.com](https://sketch-prompt.com)

 ## Key Features
-- **Rich Sketching**: Full sketching canvas integration with shapes, text, drawing tools, and more
+- **Rich Sketching**: Draw, doodle, and map out your ideas with intuitive tools—just like pen and paper, but smarter
-- **AI-Ready**: Structured format for future AI analysis and collaboration
-- **File Persistence**: Save and load sketches as `.sketchprompt` files with version control
-- **Copy to Prompt**: Copy or export sketches as images and seamlessly insert into your prompts
+- **Copy to Prompt**: Copy your sketch with a click and drop it straight into your next AI conversation
-- **Custom Editor**: Dedicated editor for `.sketchprompt` files
+- **Privacy-First**: Local processing with no data collection or cloud dependencies.
+Your sketches stay on your machine
+- **Persistent Sketches**: Your sketches are always saved and organized, ready to revisit, remix, or share anytime
-- **Auto-Save**: Your work is automatically saved as you sketch
+- **Smart Auto-Save**: Your work is automatically saved as you sketch with optimized timing
-- **Smart Recovery**: Automatic backup and recovery from file corruption
-- **Visual Feedback**: Real-time status updates and notifications keep you informed
+- **Reliable File Handling**: Robust error recovery and file validation to keep your work safe
-- **JSON Format**: Files contain structured data that can be version controlled and analyzed by AI
+- **AI-Ready Format**: Structured data that can be version controlled and analyzed by AI
-- **Collaboration Ready**: Foundation for multi-user and AI-assisted sketching
+- **Multi-Editor Support**: Works in any OpenVSX-compatible editor (Cursor IDE, Windsurf, Google Firebase Studio, etc.)
+- **Open Source**: Transparent, auditable code with regular security reviews

 ## Installation